-Many people are not comfortable discussing death, said Veronica Reyes, location manager at Cremation Society of Virginia in Richmond.
+Many people are not comfortable discussing death, said funeral director Veronica Reyes.
 Still, avoiding the topic can lead to bigger problems, particularly if you wait until your health is ailing.

-“Solidifying your burial or cremation arrangement plans now, with a cool and clear head, allows you to lock in a fixed price,” said Reyes.
+“Solidifying your burial or cremation arrangement plans now, with a cool and clear head, allows you to lock in a fixed price,” Reyes said.
 “Your loved ones will not have to worry about being burdened with confusing decisions and unexpected funeral costs.”

 - 24 Ways To Make This Week’s Paycheck Go Further